What is a Flagger?

 Beyond these qualifications, a positive attitude, willingness to learn, and a commitment to safety are all valuable assets for any aspiring flagger.

-Flagging might not be the most high-profile job on a construction site, but it’s undeniably important.
-By keeping traffic flowing smoothly and ensuring everyone’s safety, flaggers play a vital role in keeping our infrastructure strong.
 If you’re a veteran looking for a rewarding career path that offers the opportunity to work outdoors and make a real difference, then our flagging positions might be the perfect fit for you.